digitalyoshixi/zettelkasten/content/Residual Stream.md

 tags:
   - machine_learning
 ---
-This is the stream of inputs generated from a [[Machine Learning/Transformer|Transformer]]
+A general structure of [[Transformer Block|Transformer Blocks]] wherein the input stream of a previous layer has it's output [[Logit]] appended, to be fed into the next layer.
 ![[Residual Stream-20250628151352589.webp]].